hyperwallet/hyperwallet-ios-sdk/README.md

 Hyperwallet.shared.updateBankCard(account: bankCard, completion: { (result, error) in
     // Code to handle successful response or error
     // In case of successful creation, response (HyperwalletBankCard in this case) will contain information about the user’s bank card
-    // In case of failure, error (ErrorType) will contain HyperwalletErrors containing information about what caused the failure of bank card updating
+    // In case of failure, error (HyperwalletErrorType) will contain HyperwalletErrors containing information about what caused the failure of bank card updating
 })
 ```